tuannnh/tuannnh.github.io/content/resume.md

 <!-- Responsibility and reliability come first
 Easy-going and people supporting enthusiast -->

-### Currently
+## Currently

-I am a Data Engineer with more than three years of industry experience.
+As a Data Engineer with more than 5 years in IT industry experience.
 My primary responsibilities are helping build ETL pipelines, including modeling, collecting, processing, and provisioning data
 Apart from my daily activities, I also help other operational teams with making automation tools to enhance the business working performance
-I am seeking to face any data challenges or problems.
+Seeking to face any challenges or problems.
 Feel free to reach out to me.
 I am glad to hear a ring from you

-### Skills
+## Skills

 _Data Engineering_

-- Extract data from various multiple data sources like: Remote Object Storage (Amazon S3), SFTP, relational databases, non-relational databases, Facebook Analytics, Google Analytics, social media contents, APIs
+- Extract data from various multiple data sources like: Remote Object Storage (Amazon S3), SFTP, relational databases, non-relational databases, Facebook Analytics, Google Analytics, social media contents, APIs, etc...
 - Process many types of data: transactional data, high volume data, user events, logs
 - Perform data transformation, masterizing data, data cleaning, data validation
 - Build data pipeline for Batch and Stream processing